Kasuri: History

-Ikat techniques were practiced in the Ryukyu Kingdom (modern-day Okinawa Prefecture and Amami Islands) in the 12th or 13th century, and Iichiiri (kasuri) textiles were produced for export in the 14th century.
-After the invasion of the Ryukyu Kingdom in 1609, Iichiiri (kasuri) techniques entered Japan and had moved northwards to the Nara area of Honshu from southern Japan by 1750.
+Ikat techniques were practiced in the Ryukyu Kingdom (modern-day Okinawa) in the 12th or 13th century, and kasuri textiles were produced for export in the 14th century.
+After the invasion of the Ryukyu Kingdom in 1609, kasuri techniques entered southern Japan and had moved northwards to the Nara area of Honshu by 1750.
 A general increase in cotton production allowed farmers to weave and dye cotton textiles for their own use and for sale.

-As Iichiiri (kasuri) production continued to spread throughout the country, some rural villages became manufacturing centers.
+As kasuri production continued to spread throughout the country, some rural villages became manufacturing centers.
 Individual families tied the skeins and wove the cloth, but the dyeing was usually done in community-maintained dyeworks.
-By 1850, Iichiiri (kasuri) was being produced in several areas, including the Kurume area of Kyushu, the Iyo area of Shikoku and both the Bingo and San-in regions of Honshu.
-Some sources claim that Iichiiri (kasuri) was invented by a young girl, Den Inoue (1788–1869).
+By 1850, kasuri was being produced in several areas, including the Kurume area of Kyushu, the Iyo area of Shikoku and both the Bingo and San-in regions of Honshu.
+Some sources claim that kasuri was invented by a young girl, Den Inoue (1788–1869).

 Increases in production continued until the 1930s, when the national government outsourced it to the new colonies, shipping pre-dyed threads abroad, where labour was cheaper.
 Forced labour was used; in 1928, 54% of Japan's ikat weaving was done by unpaid prisoners in China and Korea.
 By the last quarter of the 20th century, few people could afford the time necessary to dye and hand weave their own cloth.
 However, contemporary artisans continue to produce highly prized textiles using traditional methods.